1970 US Open (tennis)

-The 1970 US Open was a tennis tournament that took place on the outdoor grass courts at the West Side Tennis Club in Forest Hills, Queens, in New York City, United States.
+The 1970 US Open was a tennis tournament that took place on the outdoor grass courts at the West Side Tennis Club in Forest Hills, Queens, in New York City, New York.
 The tournament ran from 2 September until 13 September.
 It was the 90th staging of the US Open, and the fourth Grand Slam tennis event of 1970.

-It was the first Grand Slam tournament in which the tiebreak was used to decide the set at a 6-6 score.
+It was the first Grand Slam tournament in which the tiebreak was used to decide the set at a 6–6 score.
 The 1970 US Open was the first tournament to introduce a final set tie-break in a Grand Slam.
 It differed from the current tie-break scoring in that it was won by the first player to reach five points with a sudden death at 4-4.
-A red flag would be put up by the umpire’s seat to draw fan attention to the tiebreaker in progress.
+A red flag would be put up by the umpire's seat to draw fan attention to the tiebreaker in progress.
 Most players disapproved of the tiebreaker but the visitors loved it.